SardineFish/Cytar/README.md

-# Cytar
+# CytarMP
-A framework for cross-platform remote API calling.
+A framework for multiplayer gaming